XIM-GSAPP/XIM-GSAPP-Fa20/src/projects/Fall_2020/Universial NYC.md

 <br />

-The radius(**30ft**) of view range is decided by the distance between inner blocks.
+The radius(**30ft**) of view range is decided by the distance between blocks in the podiums and markethall.

-**To maximize Visibility at every corner**, which is especially for people with hearing disabilities.
-They usually get spatial information with the eye.
+**Mximizing visibility at every corner** is especially for the people with hearing disabilities.
+They usually get spatial information with their eyes.

 The option that has the most ratio of circles which have **more visibility(blue)** will be the successful one.